 Before you begin to create and configure your Delivery Methods, you need to ensure that you have added a weight to each of your Products.
 The weight should be correct and not made up, because as customers add more products to their order, your EKM online shop will automatically calculate the total weight of the order and charge the customer the appropriate delivery fee - if the weights on the Products are not true, this will leave either yourself or your customer out of pocket, which is not the best experience for either party.

 To add a weight to your Products if you have not done so already, you will need to install the Product Attributes feature and then enable Weight, which will allow you to add a weight value to each of your Products.
 Adding the weight values to the Products can be done in the Edit Product Window (accessed either by the Shop tab or the Advanced Inventory Manager feature) or in bulk using the Import/Export System feature.
+You need to ensure that you add prices for high enough weights to the Delivery Methods, otherwise you'll see the 'Sorry, this order is above the maximum weight we can deliver' error message on the Shopping Cart page - to avoid this it is best to over estimate how much your customers can purchase from you.

 [remember] The EKM platform will only allow customers to use one specific Delivery Method per transaction; customers cannot select different Delivery Methods for different Products.
 To do so, they would need to purchase the Products separately. [/remember]